-where $E_\infty $ is the energy of hydrogen-like atoms corresponding to $n_r =\infty $ in the formula (\ref{eq10}).
-The neutron ionization energy implies that the neutron is so hard that it would be broken up only by a photon with the energy $mc^2$, and combining an electron and a proton into a neutron would emit a photon with the energy $mc^2$.
-The term $\delta =e^2\left( {4\pi \varepsilon _0 mc^2} \right)^{-1}$ (=2.8117940285 fm) has been regarded as the classical electron radius.
-However, the above analysis shows that it should be the quantum proton radius.
-This is about triplication of the recent values that are respectively reported to be 0.88015 fm\cite{Rosenfelder:2000}$,$ 0.895$\pm $0.018~fm\cite{Sick:2003} and 0.89014fm, which the value is actually calculated by Lamb shift\cite{Beauvoir:1997}.
-Admittedly, the accurate calculation (\ref{eq16}) is the necessary deduction of the Dirac equation.
-The difference between the calculation and the result of indirect measurement strongly suggests the direct measurement to the proton radius.
+The neutron binding energy implies that the neutron can be broken up by a photon of the energy $m_e c^2$, or perhaps an electron and a proton could combine into a neutron and emit a photon of the energy $m_e c^2$ at the same time.
+Usually, $\delta ={e^2} \mathord{\left/ {\vphantom {{e^2} {4\pi \varepsilon _0 mc^2}}} \right. \kern-\nulldelimiterspace} {4\pi \varepsilon _0 mc^2}$ (=2.8117940285 fm) is regarded as the classical electron radius.
+The above analysis shows that it should be the quantum neutron radius.
+This is about triplication of the neutron radius, which the recent value is reported to be 0.8418 fm, the early results are 0.805(\ref{eq12})\cite{Hand:1963} , 0.861(20) fm\cite{Bourzeix:1996} , 0.862(\ref{eq13}) fm\cite{Simon:1980} , 0.8768 fm, 0.88014 fm\cite{Rosenfelder:2000} , 0.89014 fm and 0.895$\pm $0.018~fm\cite{Sick:2003} and so on.
+These data are actually calculated by Lamb shift\cite{Lamb:1950,Weitz:1994,Pachucki:1994} .